-Dad remembers the gymkhanas he took part in and so enjoyed in the late 1930’s and early 1940’s.
+Dad remembers the gymkhanas he took part in and so enjoyed in the late 1930’s and mid-to-late 1940’s.

 They were held in Harrismith, Eeram, Verkykerskop, Mont Pelaan and Aberfeldy; and on the farms Appin near Swinburne, Primrose near van Reenen, and Maraishoek.

 The entry fee was one pound per event – and prize money was less than the entry fee!

 Events included Tent pegging; Sword and ring; Sword; Lance & ring; Potato & bucket.

 Races were the bending race, we’ll need to ask him what that was; and the owners race, where the owner him or herself had to ride, no hiring a jockey!

 Regular participants he recalls are Manie Parkhurst Wessels; Bertie van Niekerk; Kerneels Retief; Richard Goble; John Goble; Kehlaan Odendaal; his son Adriaan and his daughter Laura; Laurie Campher; Hans Spies and his kids Hansie, Pieter and Anna (Anna later married Jannie Campher, who helped Frank Bland with his farming for a while).

 Dad says he was the only non-farmer riding!
 Kerneels was usually his partner.